aablan/hyke-task/README.md

 # Project Components & Design:
 - Api definition for the endpoint "/mobile/search", that determines what is the request form and what is provided as a response (DTO data).
 - Rest controller that provide implementation of the Api definition.
-- Service layer which basically consume data from the endpoint ("https://run.mocky.io/v3/b755c334-9627-4b09-84f2-548cb1918184"), store the result in memory, and perform filtration which is passed from client.
+- Service layer which passes call to fetch filtered data to repository layer.
+- Repository layer which provides data operations for mobile data, Mongo implementation is provided.
 - Filters are implemented in accordance to the open-closed principle which will enable users of this design to simply add new types of filters by extending a specific behavior not by changing the existing behavior.

 # Technical Details: